GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

     callbacks=[test_loss_callback]
 )
 ```
-Define a custom Keras callback to evaluate the test loss at the end of each epoch:
+A custom Keras callback is used to evaluate the test loss at the end of each epoch:
 ```python
 class TestLossCallback(tf.keras.callbacks.Callback):
     ...
 ```

 ## 5. Model validation
 Visualize training, validation, and test loss:
 ```python